chunhuizng/working-memory-limits/README.md

 ## Acknowledgments

 We gratefully acknowledge the authors of the [Big-Bench Hard](https://github.com/suzgunmirac/BIG-Bench-Hard) paper for providing the BBH dataset and original CoT prompts, which served as a foundation for this research and for the benefit of the wider research community.
+We also greatly appreciate the authors who created [ChatGPT-WM] (https://github.com/Daniel-Gong/ChatGPT-WM/tree/main/datasets).

 ## License